English for Speakers of Other Languages Community - Beginners SCQF Level 3

 - Moray College UHI

 September.
 Late applications may be accepted.
-Please contact the college.
+Please contact the college for details.
 This course is free of charge.

 The good news is that depending on your personal circumstances there are a wide range of bursaries, grants and allowances available to fund your college studies.